engisalor/lmf/README.md

-# CLILM
+# LMF

-A command line interface for utilizing language models with langchain.
+A CLI for the langchain language model framework.